edysfy/Group_website/process/uxDesign.md

 </p>
 <a name="nos"></a>

 Another user suggested a 'welcome screen' for users not authenticated.
-We implemented a welcome button on the map which triggered a semi-transparent pop-up to keep the map present for the user's first impression.
+We implemented a welcome button on the map that triggered a semi-transparent pop-up to keep the map present for the user's first impression.
 Below the feedback is our final implementation of this feature.
 We also had negative feedback from the users regarding the basic search bar that non-authenticated users could use to search.
-We decided to remove this and felt the new 'welcome' was enough functionality for non-users could have.
+We decided to remove this and felt the new 'welcome' was enough functionality for non-users.

 <p align="center">
 <img src="supporting_images/welcome_feedback.png" width="500">
 <img src="supporting_images/removesearch.png" width="500">
 </p>

-<br> Leading to the final landing page for non-authenticated users: <br>
+<br> This lead to the final landing page for non-authenticated users: <br>
 <p align="center">
 <img src="supporting_images/landing.png" width="500">
 <img src="supporting_images/landingpopup.png" width="500">
 </p>

-Initially, we didn't implement an 'about' page in the application.
-We were thinking of implementing it so we left the 'about' text on the navbar.
-Results of the questionnaire also showed that 80% of people thought an 'about' page would be useful for further clarification.
+Regarding the 'about' page, we had not confirmed in the beginning whether we would completely implement this; we had therefore left an empty 'about' link on the navbar.
+However, results of the questionnaire showed that 80% of people thought an 'about' page would be useful for further clarification.
 As a response to this, we created an 'about' page confirming what the website intends to do, and how:

 <p align="center">
 <img src="supporting_images/About_page.png" width="700">